Ruins near Pompeii

 When Mount Vesuvius erupted in 79 AD, it didn’t just destroy Pompeii, it preserved an entire region in volcanic ash and mud.
 While Pompeii gets all the fame, you’re missing out if you skip the other archaeological sites scattered around the Bay of Naples, each telling a different part of this ancient tragedy.

-The 79 AD eruption unfolded in two distinct phases.
+The eruption unfolded in two distinct phases.
 These two phases explain all the differential preservation in the ruins near Pompeii:

 On the first day, around 1:00 PM, Mount Vesuvius erupted.
 A colossal column of gas, ash, and pumice (lapilli) shoots more than 20 miles (32 km) high, looking like a “pine tree,” as described by eyewitness Pliny the Younger.